MaxLogic/maxEventNexus/TASKS.md

 ## In Progress

-### T-1022 Implement Delphi weak-target references
-Summary: Implement proper weak-target support on Delphi using System.WeakReference so method subscriptions do not rely on access-violation probing.

-Details:
-- Spec: spec.md §6 (Handler lifetime), §10 (Weak Targets), references/weak-references*.md.
-- Replace the Delphi branch of TmaxWeakTarget with an implementation backed by System.WeakReference.TWeakReference<TObject> (or equivalent shim) so IsAlive only returns True when the target can still be rehydrated.
-- Ensure typed, named, and GUID subscriber records consistently store and consult the weak target before dispatch; keep PruneDead/RemoveByTarget fast and allocation-free on the hot path.
-- Retain the current EAccessViolation/EInvalidPointer handling in TInvokeBox/MakeNamedHandlerProc only as a last-resort safety net, not as the primary liveness guard.
-- Coordinate with T-1023 to validate behavior when objects are freed without explicit Unsubscribe/UnsubscribeAllFor and when AutoSubscribe is used.

-### T-1040 Remove global bus lock
-Summary: Eliminate the global bus lock (fLock) and implement fine-grained or lock-free structures for topic dictionary access to meet performance requirements.

-Details:
-- Spec: spec.md §7 (Performance Requirements) requires no global lock around Post.
-- Replace the global TMonitor fLock with per-topic or lock-free dictionaries for fTyped, fNamed, fNamedTyped, fGuid.
-- Use concurrent dictionaries or striped locks to protect topic lookup and creation.
-- Ensure that Subscribe, Unsubscribe, Post, etc. are thread-safe without a single global lock.
-- Preserve the existing per-topic locking for queue processing.
-- Update tests to verify no global lock contention (T-1038 already provides concurrency tests; ensure they pass).
-- Measure performance impact to confirm improvements.

 ## Next – Today

-### T-1003 Add Main-Thread Degradation Policy
-Summary: Introduce a configurable policy controlling how Main delivery behaves when invoked off the main thread.

-Details:
-- Spec: spec.md §8.5.
-- Add TmaxMainThreadPolicy = (Strict, DegradeToAsync, DegradeToPosting) plus global gMainThreadPolicy defaulting to DegradeToPosting and maxSetMainThreadPolicy(aPolicy).
-- In Dispatch for Main: when the current thread is not the main thread (neither TThread.CurrentThread.ThreadID = fMainThreadId nor IEventNexusScheduler.IsMainThread), first attempt to marshal via IEventNexusScheduler.RunOnMain; if the policy forbids marshaling, branch on gMainThreadPolicy:
-  - Strict → raise EmaxMainThreadRequired with a clear message.
-  - DegradeToAsync → schedule via IEventNexusScheduler.RunAsync.
-  - DegradeToPosting (default) → run handler inline in the calling thread.
-- Add TTestMainThreadPolicy in tests/src/MaxEventNexus.Main.Tests.pas to verify each mode across Posting/Main/Async/Background paths.

-### T-1035 Extend GUID topics to advanced controls
-Summary: Ensure GUID-keyed topics participate in sticky, coalesce, queue policy, and metrics APIs just like typed/named topics.

-Details:
-- Spec: spec.md §5.1, §8.4, §8.7, §11.1.
-- Teach EnableSticky/EnableCoalesce*/SetPolicy*/GetPolicy*/GetStats* helpers to operate on GUID topics; add GUID-aware cache/pending dictionaries where missing.
-- Update metrics aggregation so GUID topics surface via GetStatsNamed/GetTotals consistently.
-- Add unit tests covering sticky/coalesce/queue policies for GUID topics plus TryPostGuidOf semantics.

 ## Next – This Week

-### T-1002 Verify async error hook behavior
-Summary: Ensure Async/Main/Background deliveries forward handler exceptions to the async error hook without breaking synchronous aggregate semantics.

-Details:
-- Spec: spec.md §6, §11.
-- Confirm current Dispatch implementation behaves as designed: Posting aggregates handler exceptions into EmaxAggregateException; Async/Main/Background route handler exceptions to gAsyncError.
-- Add TTestAsyncExceptions to tests/src/MaxEventNexus.Main.Tests.pas that:
-  - Registers an Async-mode handler that always raises.
-  - Installs a gAsyncError hook capturing topic name and exception instances.
-  - Posts an event via Post<Integer> and verifies the hook is invoked and no exception escapes to the caller.
-- Extend the test to cover Main and Background modes as well; only adjust implementation if tests expose a discrepancy with the spec.

-### T-1004 Implement Metrics Throttling
-Summary: Throttle metric callback invocations so high-frequency topics do not call the sampling hook on every counter update.

-Details:
-- Spec: spec.md §11.1, §11.2.
-- Add fLastMetricSample: UInt64 to TmaxTopicBase and gMetricSampleIntervalMs: Cardinal defaulting to 1000 ms.
-- Implement maxSetMetricSampleInterval(aIntervalMs: Cardinal).
-- Update TouchMetrics to check elapsed time via GetTickCount64 and only invoke gMetricSample when enough time has passed and a metric name is set.
-- Add TTestMetricsThrottling to tests/src/MaxEventNexus.Main.Tests.pas.

-### T-1005 Fix High-Water Reset Logic
-Summary: Make high-water queue depth warnings reset when depth falls back below the low-water threshold.

-Details:
-- Spec: TmaxTopicBase.CheckHighWater in maxLogic.EventNexus.pas.
-- For unbounded topics (MaxDepth = 0), set fWarnedHighWater to True and call TouchMetrics when CurrentQueueDepth > 10000.
-- Reset fWarnedHighWater to False (and TouchMetrics) once depth drops to ≤ 5000 so new warnings can fire later.
-- Add TTestHighWaterReset to tests/src/MaxEventNexus.Main.Tests.pas.

-### T-1009 Remove DEBUG Logging
-Summary: Remove or hard-gate DebugLog so production builds aren’t cluttered with debug plumbing.

-Details:
-- Replace ad-hoc {$IFDEF DEBUG} DebugLog(...) {$ENDIF} calls with either removal or a dedicated {$IFDEF max_TRACE} guard that is off by default.
-- Remove gDebugLogPath, gDebugCs, DebugEnsureLog, and DebugLog from maxLogic.EventNexus.pas if no longer needed.
-- Optionally add {$UNDEF max_TRACE} to fpc_delphimode.inc.

-### T-1016 Add Weak-Target ABA Test
-Summary: Add a unit test that verifies weak-target generation/weak refs prevent ABA reuse issues.

-Details:
-- Spec: spec.md §15 (testing matrix).
-- Allocate object at address A, free it, allocate another object reusing A, and check that queued work for the old object does not dispatch to the new instance.
-- Implement as TTestWeakTargetABA in tests/src/MaxEventNexus.Main.Tests.pas.

-### T-1017 Add Stress Test (1M posts)
-Summary: Add a stress test posting 1M events across topics and delivery modes to validate stability.

-Details:
-- Spec: spec.md §15 (testing matrix).
-- Implement TTestStress that posts ~1M events across ~10 topics with mixed delivery modes, asserting no deadlocks or crashes and optionally checking metrics.

 ### T-1018 Add FPC Compatibility Test
 Summary: Run the full test suite on FPC 3.2.2 under CI to guarantee cross-compiler parity.